SamAndPel/tic-tac-toe/README.md

 - Component code and styles have been split into separate files in `./src/components`.
 - Functionality for announcing a draw added.
 - Polished CSS.
+- Time travel buttons have board preview.
+- Winning lines are highlighted.